Connect with us

 Notably, all three top leaders declined interviews or comments for this story.
 Medicaid expansion hasn't gotten a real hearing with the Legislature in years, even as the federal government has tried to sweeten the deal and counter arguments against expansion.

-At times, recently, some state leaders have said they would instead prefer people to have good that provide private insurance.
+At times, including recently, some state leaders have said they would instead prefer people to have good jobs that provide private insurance.
 But this has proved elusive, with Mississippi seeing slow job growth, the lowest median income in the nation and among the highest rates of uninsured people.

 Mississippi Today compiled a list of the main arguments against Medicaid expansion that opponents have given over the last decade, with counterpoints from proponents: